 Bustling Stavanger is the gateway to some of Norway’s most dramatic fjordland scenery.

-But don’t overlook the city itself.
-Wander through the flower-filled, cobblestone streets of Old Stavanger that are lined with 18th-century, white wooden cottages.
+One of the best things to do in Stavanger is to wander through the flower-filled, cobblestone streets of Old Stavanger that are lined with 18th-century, white wooden cottages.

 Just out of town, visit the 12th-century Utstein Monastery left to decay after the Reformation but carefully restored in 1750.
 Today it’s the only surviving monastery in Norway from this era.